chataolauj/chats-collectibles/README.md

 # chats-collectibles
-E-commerce website built using Java and JSPs
+E-commerce website built in my Network-Based Application Development course using Java and JSPs.